icinganalysis/icinganalysis.github.io/content/calibration_of_naca_icing_tunnels.md

 ##Related

-Today, SAE ARP5905, Calibration and Acceptance of Icing Wind Tunnels (Aerospace Recommended Practice) [^2] "provides recommended practices for the calibration and acceptance of icing wind tunnels to be used in testing of aircraft components and systems and for the development of simulated ice shapes".
+Today, SAE [ARP5905](https://www.sae.org/standards/content/arp5905/), Calibration and Acceptance of Icing Wind Tunnels (Aerospace Recommended Practice) [^2]
+"provides recommended practices for the calibration and acceptance of icing wind tunnels to be used in testing of aircraft components and systems and for the development of simulated ice shapes".

-#Notes
+You can see a recent calibration of the NASA Glenn Icing Research Tunnel at [ntrs](https://ntrs.nasa.gov/citations/20205002688) [^7].

+##Notes

-[^1]: NACA Annual Report for 1929 via NASA-SP-2002-4226,
-["We Freeze to Please": A History of NASA's Icing Research Tunnel and the Quest for Flight Safety](https://ntrs.nasa.gov/citations/20020066162)
+[^1]: NACA Annual Report for 1929 discussing the Langley Refrigerated Wind Tunnel, via NASA-SP-2002-4226, ["We Freeze to Please": A History of NASA's Icing Research Tunnel and the Quest for Flight Safety](https://ntrs.nasa.gov/citations/20020066162)
 [^2]: Aerospace, S. A. E. "SAE ARP 5905 Calibration and acceptance of icing wind tunnels."
 [ARP5905](https://www.sae.org/standards/content/arp5905/)
+[^3]: Knight, Montgomery, and Clay, William C.: Refrigerated Wind Tunnel Tests on Surface Coatings for Preventing Ice Formation.
+NACA-TN-339, 1930.
+[^4]: Rodert, Lewis A.: A Preliminary Study of the Prevention of Ice on Aircraft by use of Engine Exhaust Heat.
+NACA-TN-712, 1939.
+[^5]: NACA Conference on Aircraft Ice Prevention A Compilation of Papers Presented by NACA Staff Members.
+6505/NACA-1947/8, 1947.
+This is available at [DTIC](https://apps.dtic.mil/sti/citations/ADA800876).
+This is also a candidate for "The Greatest Thing That You Have (Probably) Never Read"
+[^6]:
+Jones, Alun R., and Lewis, William: Recommended Values of Meteorological Factors to be Considered in the Design of Aircraft Ice-Prevention Equipment.
+NACA-TN-1855, 1949.
+[^7]: Timko, Emily N., et al. NASA Glenn Icing Research Tunnel: 2019 Cloud Calibration Procedure and Results.
+No. E-19889.
+2021.  [ntrs](https://ntrs.nasa.gov/citations/20205002688).